This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Your infant may need a change in the foods he eats to manage hypoglycemia.
-Ask your infant's PCP if he needs to be on a special diet.
+Ask your infant's healthcare provider if he needs to be on a special diet.

 - Your infant has side effects from his medicines.

 - Your infant is not eating well.

 - You have questions about your infant's condition or care.